A tutorial to higher rankings for WordPress sites

 The number of blog posts published every day is enormous, which is why it’s becoming much harder to stand out.
 Your articles have a big chance of getting lost in the vast sea of content.
 To help your content reach its full potential you need to amplify it.

 If your content is original and well-structured, you’re probably able to reach new audiences.
 Take a look at how you can reach new audiences, beyond your organic reach.

 Maybe advertising on Facebook or Instagram might be a good way to reach new audiences for your content?
 Analyze what channels you already use and decide where you can do more to broaden your audience.

 This guide gives you a lot of stuff you can do on your WordPress site.
 It goes from technical SEO tips to conversion tips, to content tips, to conversation tips, and a whole lot in between.
 There’s a catch, though: if you want to rank for highly competitive terms, you’ll have to actually do most of it and create great and compelling content in the process.

-So if you want to keep updated on the latest news about WordPress, SEO, and our plugins, then you can subscribe to our newsletter and stay one step ahead of the competition!
+If you want to keep updated on the latest news about WordPress, SEO, and our plugins, then you can subscribe to our newsletter and stay one step ahead of the competition!

 Keep reading: What is a headless CMS and what does it mean for SEO? »

 Coming up next!